wgnet/arsenalqa/docs/FIELDS.md

     ]
 }
 ```
-In this case `logo` is submodel, and countries is submodels list of Game model
+In this case `logo` is submodel, and countries is submodels list of User model

 ``` python
 from arsenalqa.fields import Field, ModelField, ListModelField